marcuszucareli/borehole_log_draw/README.md

 | BH-02 | 0 | 2 | clay 1 |
 | BH-02 | 2 | 6 | rock |

-<p1>The guidelines to create the table is pretty simple.
+<p1>The guidelines to create the table are pretty simple.
 Each line of the file represents a layer of a different material, with the *initial_depth* and the *final_depth* of a given borehole.
-Everytime the material or the borehole changes, you add a new line.
+Every time the material or the borehole changes, you add a new line.
 The 4  columns must be filled in order to run the program.</p1>

-<p1>⚠️  The name of the columns **MUST NOT BE CHANGED!!!** The program use it locate all the information needed to the drawing.
+<p1>⚠️  The name of the columns **MUST NOT BE CHANGED!!!** The program uses it to locate all the information needed to the drawing.
 I strongly recommend you to download the borehole_example.xlsx and just modify the data below the header.</p1>

 <p1>⚠️  The depth must be indicated as positive numbers.
 The program will convert it to negative and draw it properly in the cartesian plan, considering 0.0 as the ground elevation of all boreholes.</p1>
 <br>